MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 #### What happens to my data and models when my AI Builder trial expires?

-Data and models are kept within your environment and are not deleted.
+Data and models are kept within your environment and aren't deleted.
 Data and models are only deleted when the environment is deleted.

 ### See also